Checklist for new research students

 Step 2: Know your university login details.

-At enrolment you will be given a university ID (an eight digit number which starts 999…) and a temporary password (usually comprising a string of random letters and numbers).
+At enrolment, unless you are a member of UON staff, you will be given a university ID (an eight digit number which starts 999…) and a temporary password (usually comprising a string of random letters and numbers).
 Make a careful note of the password – especially characters such as 0 (zero), o (lower case oh), O (upper case oh), l (lower case L), I (upper case i), 1 (number one) and so forth.
 The password is case sensitive.

 Occasionally there could be a delay in your university ID being set up.
 In this case Twiggy Spagnuolo will tell you when to expect your university ID details to be available.